Navid200/xDrip/docs/Battery-condition.md

 The voltages vary from transmitter to transmitter.
 But, what is consistent, for all transmitters, is that when the battery is about to fail, voltage B starts dropping on a continuous trajectory.
 That's why it's a good idea to keep track of voltage B.

-The following image shows voltage B for five different G6 transmitters.
+The following image shows voltage B for six different G6 transmitters.
 ![](./images/voltage_b_trend.png)